cloudfoundry/haproxy-boshrelease/ci/README.md

 New pipeline steps should be added without modifying existing steps or resources, or in a separate pipeline altogether.

-A pipeline can be uploaded to concourse via the [`upload-to-concourse.sh`](upload-to-concourse.sh) script.
+A pipeline can be uploaded manually to concourse via the [`upload-to-concourse.sh`](upload-to-concourse.sh) script.
 This script requires the data in `source.me`, which can be found in the team's Vault.

 ### Testing new Pipeline Steps in a Branch